 - Doesn’t hold a lot of coffee

 Hario’s Woodneck drip pot has several steps for brewing a cup of coffee, as outlined in their instructional video.
-It’s not as complicated as a siphon coffee maker, but it’s not quite a make-it-and-leave-it way of making a cup of joe.
+Let’s go over the steps below:

-First, you must boil a new filter to clean it and soak it in cold water to cool it down.
-After wringing out the excess water, you attach the filter to the holder through the filter’s opening at the hem.
+Boil a new filter to clean it, and soak it in cold water to cool it down.
+Wring out the excess water and attach it to the holder through the opening at the hem.

 Once the cloth is in place with the raised fiber side facing out, the holder’s wires hook onto each other and lock into place.

-When you set the filter in the pot, pour hot water into the carafe without any grounds to prepare and preheat the filter.
-After this step, you can dump the water and drain any excess moisture from the cloth.
+When you set the filter in the pot, pour hot water into the carafe to prepare and preheat the filter.
+Dump the water and drain any excess moisture from the cloth.

 Soak the filter in boiling water once again and then store it, wet, in the refrigerator.
-Now that that’s all cleaned up, you’re ready to drink your coffee!
+Now that it’s all cleaned up, pour yourself a cup of coffee!

-Being glass makes it fragile, and this glass is exceptionally thin, so it should be handled with care.
-However, the wooden neck provides some structure and fortification, not to mention a place to hold the hot carafe!
+The glass is quite thin, so the pot must be handled with care.
+However, the wooden neck does offer some structure and fortification.

 This pot comes in either a 240ml size or a 480ml size.
 This roughly translates to either having a single serving or two servings for each round you prepare.
 Remember to portion out your grams of coffee to grams of water ratio!

-The Hario’s cloth filter feature is one of its unique offerings.
+The Hario drip pot’s cloth filter feature is one of its unique offerings.
 Although the pot can be used with paper filters, you can also skip the grocery store and pick a reusable basket-like cloth option instead.

-Besides the cloth filter improving the coffee’s flavor, they are also an economically-friendly method of filtering coffee.
-Flannel is considered an eco-friendly material and is certainly a ‘greener’ option than creating more paper waste.
+Besides the cloth filters improving the coffee’s flavor, they are also an economically-friendly method of filtering coffee.

 The stainless steel wire and wooden handle holder allow you to easily remove the coffee grounds from the carafe.
-You can place it to the side and deal with it after you’ve drunk your coffee.
 The filter comes off the holder and then can be cleaned and stored.

-The pot itself can be cleaned using standard handwashing methods.
-The cloth filters need to be boiled in a pot of water before their use and boiled afterward for sterilization.
-The filter also isn’t supposed to dry out, as this affects the flavor of the coffee.
+However, the cloth filters need to be boiled in a pot of water before their use and boiled afterward for sterilization.
+Don’t let the filter dry out, as this affects the flavor of the coffee.

-In the end, the Hario Woodneck Drip Pot delivers high-quality brews with only a little extra fuss.
-If you have that additional time to spare, and if the quality of taste is a priority for you, then this maker will suit you well.
+Overall, the Hario Woodneck Drip Pot delivers high-quality brews with only a little extra fuss.
+If you enjoy spending extra time to get a perfect cup of coffee, then this drip pot is perfect for you!